 Internationally Ed has worked on projects in Mexico and Azad-Kashmir.
 Recently he has assisted WasteAid UK and the CIWM with the development of their guidance into waste technologies for low- and middle-income countries.

-Other areas of expertise include the development of technology for waste valorisation; municipal and commercial waste data analysis; motivational training; developing reuse in household waste recycling centres; and sustainable events waste management.
-Ed also works as a health and safety advisor which involves the development of safe systems of work for a wide range of activities within the waste industry.
+Other areas of expertise include the development of technology for waste valorisation; municipal and commercial waste data analysis; motivational training; developing reuse in household waste recycling centres; occupational and public health aspects of waste management and sustainable events waste management.

 Cath Wilson, Associate